NicholasSobchak/Dictionary-Spell-Checker/README.md

 This project will demonstrate efficient text lookup using Trie search time, O(L).
 Making it a practical data-structure-driven tool.

-The goal of this project is to apply a Trie trees to a real-world context word lookup and spell checking This includes experience with:
+The goal of this project is to apply a Trie tree to a dictionary search, word lookup, and spell checker that will return word data to the user.
+This includes experience with:
   * Trie implementation
   * Recursion and node manipulation